 As well as looking at the minimum and maximum credit limits, consider the following factors when comparing high credit limit balance transfer credit cards to make sure you get the right option for your needs.

 - Available credit limit.
 As mentioned above, be sure to check the credit limit and the balance transfer cap to ensure the card can support your debt.
-If you’re unable to transfer your entire debt, the remaining amount will continue to collect interest in your old account.
+Any amount left will continue to collect interest in your old account.

 - Balance transfer fees.
 Most high credit limit balance transfer cards charge a one-off processing fee of 1–3% of the total debt you move to the new card.
 Make sure you check for this cost and factor it in before you apply so that you know exactly how much you will pay for the card you choose.

 - The annual fee.
-High credit limit balance transfer cards’ annual fees range from $55 to $450, so you’ll need to factor this cost in when choosing your balance transfer offer.
-Keep in mind that some cards waive or halve the annual fee for the first year, while other high credit limit options may have no annual fee for life, so it’s important to shop around.
+High credit limit balance transfer cards have annual fees that range from $55–$450, so you’ll need to factor this cost in when choosing your balance transfer offer.
+Keep in mind that some cards waive or halve the annual fee for the first year, while other high credit limit options may have no annual fee for life so it’s important to shop around.

 - Complimentary extras.
-High credit limit balance transfer credit cards often come with a range of perks, including international travel insurance, extended warranties and concierge services.
-These complimentary benefits can add a lot of value if you plan to use the card long term, so make sure you factor them in when weighing your options.
+High credit limit balance transfer credit cards often come with a range of perks including international travel insurance, extended warranties and concierge services.
+Complimentary benefits can add a lot of value for those who plan to use the card long term, so make sure you factor them in when weighing your options.

 - Reward programs.
 A number of high credit limit balance transfer credit cards also come with reward programs that offer you points for every $1 you spend.
-While these programs are not ideal when you want to pay down credit card debt, the potential to earn points may be a factor if you plan to use the card after the balance is cleared.
+While these programs aren’t ideal when you want to pay down credit card debt, potential points may be factor into your decision to use your card after the balance is cleared.

 - Other fees.
-High credit limit balance transfer cards could also come with a range of other charges, including late payment and over-limit fees and foreign transaction charges.
+High credit limit balance transfer cards can also come with a range of other charges including late payment and over limit fees and foreign transaction charges.
 Check for these fees in the product details so that you have a clear understanding of when you may be charged more for the credit card you choose.

 Avoid these pitfalls to get the most out of a high credit limit balance transfer credit card.

 - Not paying off the balance before the end of the introductory offer.
-If you still have credit card debt at the end of the introductory period, you will be charged the higher standard rate of interest on the balance, which could make it a lot harder to pay down.
+Any remaining balance at the end of the introductory period will be charged the higher standard rate of interest on the balance, which could make it a lot harder to pay down.

 - Not factoring in fees.
-Balance transfer fees, annual fees and other charges will all add to your credit card debt, and if you don’t factor them into your budget it could make it harder to pay off the balance before the end of the introductory period.
+Balance transfer fees, annual fees and other charges will all add to your credit card debt.
+Not factoring them into your budget could make it harder to pay off the balance before the end of the introductory period.

 - Minimum payments.
-Credit cards have minimum payments of between 2% and 3% of the total balance, and you will need to meet this requirement each month to keep the account in good standing.
+Credit cards have minimum payments between 2–3% of the total balance and you’ll need to meet this requirement each month to keep the account in good standing.
 Even with a high credit limit 0% balance transfer credit card, minimum payments may not be enough to pay off the total debt before the end of the introductory period, so aim to pay more than this amount each month to avoid higher interest charges.

 - Declined applications.
-High credit limit balance transfer cards usually have higher application requirements such as good to excellent credit history and high minimum incomes.
-If you don’t meet the eligibility conditions for one of these cards, your application could be declined and impact on your credit score.
+High credit limit balance transfer cards usually have higher application requirements such as good-to-excellent credit history and high minimum incomes.
+Make sure you meet the eligibility conditions to lessen the chances of your application being declined and your credit score being affected.

 - Cancelling cards.
-Once the balance transfer is complete, you will be responsible for managing or cancelling any of the old cards.
+Once the balance transfer is complete, you’ll be responsible for managing or cancelling any of the old cards.